Sanpete County Grilled Turkey Kabobs

 I’d make the full recipe of six kabobs because the leftovers from these turkey kabobs are so great added to stir-fried veggies, eaten in pita bread, or served over salad!
-And since leftovers are great from this recipe, it has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+And since leftovers are tasty from this recipe, it’s been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

 - 2 lbs. boneless turkey breast, cut into pieces (see notes)